fatbuttcat/fatbuttcat.github.io/_posts/2021-05-05-Happy-Nursing-Week.markdown

 ---
 ![Stethoscope](/assets/img/steth-unsplash1.jpg)

-What a crazy unusual time it has been!
+What a crazy time it has been!
 The world as we know it literally has turned upside down due to COVID-19.
-This pandemic has changed our everyday lives in more way than I can even express.
+This pandemic has changed our everyday lives in more ways than I can even express.
 From not being able to visit our families, unable to hug and kiss grandparents living in long term care homes, kids unable to play with their friends, and the list goes on and on.

-Nurses have been at the frontlines of this battle fighting this exhasuting virus every single day.
+Nurses have been at the frontlines of this exhausting battle fighting this virus every single day.
 We show up to work, many of us in fear, praying that we do not bring this virus home to our loved ones.
 Nurses have worked tirelessly and courageously to provide patients with the hightest quality of care despite all the struggles that COVID-19 beings.
 We have held the hands of many sick patients who were unable to have physical contact with their loved onces due to this illness.

-As Nursing Week 2021 is coming upon us, I wanted to dedicate this post to ALL my fellow Nurses.
-I feel so honoured to be apart of this beautiful profession.
-As exhausting as it can sometimes be, I am so blessed to be able to care for so many individuals who need our love and light right now.
-To Nurses everywhere - THANK YOU for all that you have been doing for your parients and the many sacrifices that you have made for your profession.
+As Nursing Week 2021 approaches, I wanted to dedicate this post to ALL my fellow Nurses.
+I am so honoured to be apart of this beautiful profession.
+As draining as it can sometimes be, I am blessed to be able to care for so many individuals who need our love and light right now.
+To Nurses everywhere - THANK YOU - for all that you have done and continue to do for your patients and the many sacrifices that you make for the profession.
 You are all angels on this earth.

-Below is a poem I wrote about the Calling of Florene Nightingale and her journey into Nursing.
-I wanted to dedicate it to all our nurses who listneted to their calling to be a Nurse.
-May this bring you some joy!
+Below is a poem I wrote about the calling of Florence Nightingale and her journey into Nursing.
+I wanted to dedicate it to all nurses who listened to their calling.
+May these words bring you joy during this Nurses Week!
 HAPPY NURSES WEEK!!
 XO